idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

   // `createCredentialByGrant` will encrypt this for us, using the Issuer's secret encryption key, along with the user's public encryption key.
   content: "VERIFIABLE_CREDENTIAL_CONTENT",

-  // The public encryption key of the issuer.
-  encryption_public_key: issuerConfig.issuerPublicEncryptionKey,

   // The public encryption key of the user who is creating the credential.
   userEncryptionPublicKey: session.user.userEncryptionPublicKey,
 }